benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 - `useFormState` hook is from `react-dom` lib.
 - `useActionState` is the new hook to **replace** `useFormState`. `useActionState` is from `react` lib.
+- `useActionState` and `useFormState` are same.
+- It is a Hook that allows you to update state based on the result of a form action.
 - It is a messager between the component who use `form` and React Server Action function.
 - Use for Server-Side Form Validation.
+- Call `useActionState` at the top level of your component to create component state that is updated when a form action is invoked.
 - Basic usage: like Displaying form errors, structured information after submitting a form.

-#### What and How
+#### How to use

-`useActionState` is a Hook that allows you to update state based on the result of a form action.
-It is a messager between the component who use `form` and React Server Action function.

 Call `useActionState` at the top level of your component to create component state that is updated when a form action is invoked.